lisamcq/msc-thesis/README.md

 # msc-thesis
-My master's thesis and all associated code
+My master's thesis and code from the simulation study.